Vijay1126/100-days-of-code/log.md

 **Today's Progress**: Did 2 problems on leetcode. + Car classifier from google images.

 **Thoughts:** The coding questions took time.
 Rewarding, to say the least.
 Had difficulty understanding the ML lecture from class, so watched the first 4 lectures of Killian.
 WIll try and finish it tomorrow.
 Thinking if I should squueze in another leetcode problem now.
 Imma try

+### Day 4: April 21, 2020

+**Today's Progress**: Did 2 problems on leetcode. + Finished lesson 2 of deep learning

+**Thoughts:** Learned hoe to use zip, startswith(), isdigit().
+As far as the course is concerned, learnt more abouut tensors, and "float" trouble haha.
+Found some interesting articles on data science on reddit.
+Bookmarked most of it.
+I have to somehow finish the deep learning course ASAOP and get on the next task.
+I feel like I can do a lot more.